pablodecm/phd_thesis/src/103_chapter_3.md

 random variable $\boldsymbol{x}$, is distributed and how such distribution is related with the (theoretical) parameters we are interested in measuring in the experiment.
-We would like then to model the probability density distribution function generating the a given observation $\boldsymbol{x}_i$ conditional on the parameters of interest, that is:
+We would like then to model the probability density distribution function generating a given observation $\boldsymbol{x}_i$ conditional on the parameters of interest, that is:
 $$
   \boldsymbol{x}_i \sim p ( \boldsymbol{x}|\boldsymbol{\theta} )
 $$ {#eq:cond_density}
 where $\boldsymbol{\theta} \in \mathcal{\Theta} \subseteq \mathbb{R}^p$
-denotes all the parameters we are interested in and affect the detector outcome of each collision.
+denotes all the parameters we are interested in and affects the detector outcome of collisions.
 As will be extensively discussed in this chapter, an analytical or even tractable approximation of $p ( \boldsymbol{x}|\boldsymbol{\theta})$ is not attainable, given that we are considering $\boldsymbol{x}$